All posts

 March 15S-Corp election filing deadlineForm 2553LLCs electing S-Corp treatment for current year

-For creators with income from multiple platforms and brand deals, the creator tax reality guide maps how multiple 1099 sources, product gifts, and international payments create a reconciliation challenge that compounds at filing time.
+If you have income from multiple platforms and brand deals, the creator tax reality guide covers how multiple 1099 sources and international payments create a reconciliation mess at filing time.

-Q1 is the densest compliance period for founders with employees, contractors, or S-Corp/partnership entities.
-Missing the January 31 deadlines carries per-form penalties that accumulate — $60 per form if corrected within 30 days, $120 per form if corrected by August 1, and $310 per form after that, with no maximum cap for intentional disregard.
+Q1 is the densest period.
+Miss the January 31 deadlines and penalties stack fast: $60 per form if corrected within 30 days, $120 per form if corrected by August 1, $310 per form after that.
+No cap for intentional disregard.

 Q2: April through June